Service + Area

 • Tri-Peak keeps Granby work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-• Granby, MO planning for metal roofing is coordinated against Newton County routing, nearby coverage in Neosho, Seneca, Diamond, and Stark City, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+• Granby, MO metal roofing planning accounts for Newton County access, nearby work in Neosho, Seneca, Diamond, and Stark City, and the site readiness details that control the next handoff.

 Granby Market Planning Notes